andamira/devela/src/Doc.md

 ## Features
-Features from different groups (*Capability, Environment, Safety* and *Nightly*) are independent from each other.
+Features from different groups (*Capability, Environment, Safety* and *Nightly*) are mostly independent from each other.

 ### Capability features
 - `default`: no features.
-- `full`: enables optional capabilities (unused).
+- `full`: enables full capabilities (unused).

 ### Environment features
 By default the crate is `no_std` compatible.